spatie/laravel-responsecache/README.md

 ```

+The `ResponseCache::forget` method only works when you're not using a `cacheNameSuffix` in your cache profile,
+use `ResponseCache::cacheCleaner` to deal with `cacheNameSuffix`.

-The `cacheNameSuffix` depends by your cache profile, by default is the user ID or an empty string if not authenticated
+The `cacheNameSuffix` depends by your cache profile, by default is the user ID or an empty string if not authenticated.

 ### Preventing a request from being cached
 Requests can be ignored by using the `doNotCacheResponse`-middleware.